sruehl/hibernate-jconsole/README.md

 Prerequisites
 -------------

-1. Get Git from "https://git-scm.com" and execute the following statement to get a local clone:
+1. Get Git from "https://git-scm.com" (or brew install git) and execute the following statement to get a local clone:

    > git clone git@github.com:sruehl/hibernate-jconsole.git